niaz2016/yaqeenpay/Frontend/README.md

-# YaqeenPay Frontend
+# TechTorio Frontend

-This is the frontend application for YaqeenPay, an escrow payment platform.
+This is the frontend application for TechTorio, an escrow payment platform.
 It's built with React.js and TypeScript.

 ## Technology Stack